global stock index invest guide

 What is a global stock index?

 A global index is an international stock index that is designed to be a benchmark of the worldwide stock market.
 The principle is similar to that used for national benchmark stock indices like the Swiss SMI and the German DAX.
 But instead of tracking companies in a single country, global stock indices track companies all over the world.
-Most global stock indices are denominated in US dollars.
+Most global stock indices are usually calculated in US dollars.

 There are no clearly defined criteria for the makeup of global indices.
 Most of these indices use market capitalization as the primary criterion for determining which stocks are included.